SprytechUK/catalyst-vscode/README.md

 Repeated clicking on templates might give error.

 ## Release Notes
-This is the second version of the template extension.
+This is the first version of the template extension.
 Updates will come along based on user feedback.
-The extensin dependency on gpm is removed.
+The extension dependency on gpm is removed.

-V 0.3